barrucadu/lookwhattheshoggothdraggedin.com/posts/my-first-rumour-table.markdown

 Firstly, I decided that I liked the idea of them finding some totally random things I'd not prepared in advance.
-Using random tables for patrons, missions, and encounters seems a very traditional approach to running [glo:traveller], and I wanted to keep some aspect of that.
+Using random tables for patrons, missions, and encounters seems a very traditional approach to running Traveller, and I wanted to keep some aspect of that.
 So the first five entries on my table are all random:

 !!!roll-table